This review originally ran on November 28th during the AFI Film Festival

 Overall, Hostiles represents one of the darkest and more internal films of Scott Cooper’s filmography, and from my perspective, this is where he works best.
 He knows how to get the most out of his performers and addresses great themes in the midst of the larger story.
 I imagine his work can only get better and more refined from here.
 For those who have enjoyed Cooper’s previous films, Hostiles will indeed be a satisfying film to check out.

 127 minutes.
 ‘Hostiles’ is rated R for strong violence, and language.
-In select theaters December 22nd.
+Now playing at AMC Century City 15.